danionella/hoffmann_et_al_2023/readme.md

 # Blazed oblique plane microscopy reveals scale-invariant inference of brain-wide population activity

-The `notebooks` folder contains a jupyter notebook that downloads the data of all animals used in the paper and generates the main figure panels in the paper from the cell coordinates and delta F/F traces for one of them.
+The `notebooks` folder contains a jupyter notebook that downloads the data of all recordings used in the paper and generates the main figure panels in the paper from the cell coordinates and delta F/F traces for one of them.